- Course and Credit Requirements

 In the MEEd Program, the Final Examination Committee is synonymous with the Committee who advises students toward the completion of the Plan B Project.
 This Committee, as noted in the Advisor and Committee Requirements section, must consist of at least three members; one of these members must be from a program other than environmental education.
 All Committee members must receive the Plan B Project at least two weeks before the final examination.
 Prior to the exam, every Committee member must indicate, by email to the Advisor, that the Project is ready for defense; if it is not ready, the final exam must be rescheduled.

 At least three weeks prior to the final exam, the Advisor emails the Graduate Program Coordinator regarding the Examination Report Master's Degree form.
 Prior to the release of this form to the student from the UMD Graduate School, the Graduate Program Coordinator ensures the student has an approved Graduate Degree Plan on file and that the student has maintained active status.
 After the Graduate Program Coordinator notifies the UMD Graduate Office that the Examination Report Master's Degree form can be released, the UMD Graduate Office emails the form to the student (and copies the Graduate Program Coordinator).
-This form must be printed in color; if the student doesn't have access to a color printer, the Graduate Program Coordinator can assist with the color printing.
-The student is responsible for ensuring the final examination report form gets to the final examination meeting.
-It is the student's responsibility to work with the Advisor to schedule the date and room for the exam, but if you need assistance, please work with the Graduate Program Coordinator for room scheduling.
+The student is responsible for emailing this final examination report to their advisor prior to their final examination meeting.
+It is the student's responsibility to work with the Advisor to schedule the date, time, and location for the exam.

 In the MEEd Program, the final examination is oral.
-All members of the Committee must be present at the final examination ("present" may include attendance by phone or SKYPE, as long as all can hear one another and all materials used during the exam are available to all involved).
-Only one Committee member can participate remotely (and indicate his/her vote via a faxed or scanned signature).
-If more than one Committee member will need to participate remotely, permission has to be obtained in advance from the Director of Graduate Studies and the UMD Graduate Office.
+All members of the Committee must be present at the final examination ("present" may include attendance in person or virtually, as long as all can hear one another and all materials used during the exam are available to all involved).
 This examination is not open to the public; your work is presented to the public through your presentation during EnEd 5998 Seminar.
 The oral exam will not exceed two hours.

 While the exam focuses on the student's final project (such as literature grounding the project, methods used, results and implications), the exam will include questions relating to student's coursework (both the major field—environmental education—as well as supporting coursework/electives).
 The exam will also include reflective questions, asking students to articulate, for example, how this degree/project aligned with their original goals for graduate study and/or plans for disseminating their work.
 Students may find it helpful to review the question prompts on the MEEd Final Examination rubric as preparation for the exam.

 The examination is graded on a pass/fail basis, with each Committee member recording his/her vote on the Final Examination Report.
 A passing grade indicates the student's responses to examination questions, along with the Plan B project, are at or above proficiency and reflective of advanced practitioner/graduate-level work.
 A majority vote of the Committee is required to pass the final examination.
 The vote is recorded on the Examination Report Master's Degree form.
-After the Examination, the Advisor brings the completed form to the MEEd Graduate Program Office, along with the Plan B Project/Thesis Signature Page form and the MEED Final Examination Rubric.
+After the Examination, the Advisor emails the completed examination form to the Graduate Program Coordinator, along with the MEEd final examination rubric (if used).
 A copy of these forms are retained in the MEED office, with the original Final Examination Report and Signature Page forwarded to the UMD Graduate Office for electronic imaging, and the MEEd Final Examination rubric forwarded to the DGS for program assessment purposes.

 The application for a degree is an online form.
 You will access the form in your MyU portal (Access path: MyU portal --> Academics --> Degree Progress tab --> "Apply to Graduate" link).
 You must provide a diploma name and address (you should enter this under the "My Info" tab before using the apply to graduate link).
 Please note that you must be in active status before you can apply to graduate.
 Students who have been discontinued for non-enrollment or other reasons must be readmitted to their programs before they will be able to access the link.
 You should submit this application for a degree (your application to graduate) no more than 1 month in advance of when you expect to be completely finished with degree requirements.
 You will be able to select only a term of graduation (fall, spring, summer) in the new system.
 The timing of your submitted application within the selected term will determine the graduation month.
 For example, if the student plans to finish all program requirements in August, s/he should apply to graduate between July 2 and August 1.
 Information on this new timeline will be provided to students after they log in to access their graduation request.
 You can only submit your application for degree once.
 If you need to request a change in your expected graduation term or month after you have applied, you should email the Graduate Office ([email protected]).
 For additional information, see the application for a degree section of the graduate school website.
 Please note that if you received financial aid, the Financial Aid Office requires an exit interview prior to your degree being cleared and conferred. *If you have not met all the requirements by the end of the month for which you applied to graduate, please email the Grad Office ([email protected]) to request a new degree month!